-The Fusion GUI can create SVF files (See Device Configuration and Programming section) based on a given data flash configuration which can be used to program the desired configuration by JTAG.
-For Boundary Scan Description Language (BSDL) file that supports the UCD90120A see the product folder in www.ti.com.
+The Fusion GUI can create SVF files (See Programming) based on a given data flash configuration which can be used to program the desired configuration by JTAG.
+For Boundary Scan Description Language (BSDL) file that supports the UCD9090 see the product folder in www.ti.com.